 - GT Home

 Q. What are the qualifications for admission to the graduate programs in the School of Chemical & Biomolecular Engineering?

-A. In general, the minimum qualifications required are a BS degree (or equivalent) in Chemical Engineering, Bioengineering, Paper Science and Engineering, or a closely related field with a GPA of 3.3/4.0 and excellent scores on the GRE general exam.
+A. In general, the minimum qualifications required are a BS degree (or equivalent) in Chemical Engineering, Bioengineering, Paper Science and Engineering, or a closely related field with a GPA of 3.3/4.0.
 The Admissions Committee also considers class rank, research experience, extracurricular activities, recommendations, and other factors when making decisions.

 Q. Is the GRE exam mandatory?